jliljebl/flowblade/flowblade-trunk/docs/ROADMAP.md

 *Changelog*
-- *drop FFMpeg, Container clips are done, add Editing section*
+- *20-9-2017 drop FFMpeg, Container clips are done, add Editing section*
 - *13-5-17 Remove undoable items related to animating property values in in MLT, require too large MLt controinutions for the time being*
 - *13-5-17 Remove completed items and items that will be in 1.14*
 - *13-5-17 Add change log*